getodk/docs/docs-syntax-guide.rst

   Lorem ipsum content of section blah blah.

-The section label is a slugified version of the section title.
+The section label is usually a slugified version of the section title.

 Section titles must be unique throughout the entire documentation set.
 Therefore, if you write a common title that might appear in more than one document (*Learn More* or *Getting Started*, for example), you'll need to include additional words to make the label unique.
 The best way to do this is to add a meaningful work from the document title.